 Some crossover plants that will bring both Butterflies and Hummingbirds are Lilac, Rose-of-Sharon, Butterflybush, Bee Balm, Lavender, Liatris, Cardinal Flower, and Annual Nicotiana.

-In spring, Butterflies will visit gardens with Perennial Candytuft, Primula, Wall Cress, Soapwort, and Shrubs such as Bridalwreath Spirea and fragrant varieties of Viburnum.
+In spring, Butterflies will visit gardens with Perennial Candytuft, Primula, Wall Cress, and Soapwort.
+Shrubs such as the Double Play Spirea and fragrant varieties of Viburnum can also be beneficial.

 Summer offers Annual Heliotrope, Alyssum, Cosmos, Lantana, as well as Perennial Shasta Daisy, Helen’s Flower, Coneflower, Pincushion Flower, Tickseed, Black-eyed Susan, and Butterfly Weed.
 Shrubs like Summersweet, Caryopteris, and Potentilla are also favourite summer destinations.